sonic-net/SONiC/doc/Sonic-mclag-hld-v0.6.md

 ### 7.1.3.
 Link between peers

+- In L3 scenario user needn't configure peer-link.
+Peer-link is chosen by routing protocol or static configured route.
 - The peer-link can be either Ethernet , PortChannel or a Vxlan tunnel.
 The peer-link can be used to carry data traffic when one of the MC-LAG member link is down.
-- In L3 scenario, routing protocol or static route configured manually  provides backup path to reach MC-LAG enabled subnet via peer link.
+- routing protocol or static route configured manually provides backup path to reach MC-LAG enabled subnet via peer link.
 - In this scenario, the direct-connected L3 peer link connecting the two peer devices is not required.
 When the MC-LAG member link is up, the direct route has the highest priority.
 If one of the MC-LAG member link is down, the direct route will be deleted, and the backup route will take effect.

 ### 7.1.4.
 ARP sync-up between MC-LAG peers